 It's funny, because I was at a show in San Diego and some kid was like, "Hey, dog.
 You still skate, fool?"
 I was like, "Fuck.
 How long ago did Made [Emerica video] come out?
 That was only a few months ago."
 It's funny, because I'm obviously still skateboarding and I'm actually filming for the full-length Toy Machine video now.
 All I do is play music and skateboard.

 A lot of skateboarders are also talented musicians.
-Who are some of your favourites?
+Who are some of your favorites?

 Who is the most boring skateboarder out today?